 Tires are robust and flexible rubber casings that are available and employed in a variety of industrial segments where a firm support for vehicular motions is necessary.

 Most car tyres are pneumatic, which means that air is retained under pressure inside the tyre.
 Pneumatic tyres used to have an inner tube to keep the air pressure, but today they are engineered to establish a pressure seal with the wheel rim.

-Tires can be found on heavy duty trucks, buses, aircraft landing gear, tractors and other farm equipment, industrial vehicles such as forklifts, and common conveyances such as baby carriages, shopping carts, wheelchairs, bicycles, and motorcycles.
+Heavy duty trucks, buses, aircraft landing gear, tractors and other agricultural equipment, industrial vehicles such as forklifts, and ordinary modes of transportation such as baby carriages, shopping carts, wheelchairs, bicycles, and motorbikes all utilise tyres.

-Natural rubber is the main raw material used in manufacturing tires, although synthetic rubber is also used.
-In order to develop the proper characteristics of strength, resiliency, and wear-resistance, however, the rubber must be treated with a variety of chemicals and then heated.
+Natural rubber is the primary raw material used in tyre production, while synthetic rubber is sometimes used.
+However, in order to achieve the desired properties of strength, resilience, and wear resistance, the rubber must be treated with a variety of chemicals and then heated.

-The digital age or the 4.0 industry makes its presence felt in all areas of the economy, making serious contributions to its development.
-The automotive industry is in a phase of change, acting on all its sub-industries such as the automotive tyre industry.
+The digital era, also known as the 4.0 industry, is present in all sectors of the economy, making significant contributions to its growth.
+The automotive industry is undergoing transformation, which is affecting all of its sub-industries, including the automotive tyre business.

 The Europe Tire market can be segmented into following categories for further analysis.

 Vehicle tyres have become increasingly important in recent years, as they propel the capabilities and requirements to operate on a variety of terrains and surfaces.

 As a result, it is critical to have an effective system for recycling and integrating new features in order to better comply with the most recent regulations.